This blog post has been updated by Kristina Rust, Career Consultant on November 7, 2024 for relevancy, inclusivity, and formatting.

 Next, share your job search process with someone else!

-Consider finding a personal or professional mentor—someone that knows you well can also help you best articulate your unique strengths when crafting a resume, cover letter, or preparing for an interview.
+Consider finding a personal or professional mentor.
+Someone who knows you well can also help you best articulate your unique strengths when crafting a resume, cover letter, or preparing for an interview.
 In some cases, a trusted friend or family member can get over-involved and project their own goals or values onto your process.
 While it may come from a place of well-intentioned support and encouragement, it can also contribute to higher levels of stress for you as the applicant.
 Using a mentor as an objective third party can help you set and stay focused on your own goals and values.
-Check out the UGA Mentor Program page for more information on how to get started!
+Check out the UGA Mentor Program for more information on how to get started!

 Career Consultants in the UGA Career Center are also trained to help you navigate the systemic barriers you may encounter in a job search including discrimination based on race, age, sexual orientation, gender, or other social identities.
 Read more about how we can support your search by viewing our collection of diversity resources here.